-A Soparfi, whether in the form of an SA, SARL or SCA, is an ordinary fully taxable commercial Luxembourg resident company subject to income taxation (namely, corporate income tax plus an employment fund surcharge and municipal business tax) on its worldwide income (combined rate for the city of Luxembourg in 2023 is 24.94 per cent), subject to specific domestic or treaty exemptions, and indirect taxation (eg, value added tax (VAT)).
+A Soparfi, whether in the form of an SA, SARL or SCA, is an ordinary fully taxable commercial Luxembourg resident company subject to income taxation (namely, corporate income tax plus an employment fund surcharge and municipal business tax) on its worldwide income (combined rate for the city of Luxembourg in 2025 is 23.87 per cent), subject to specific domestic or treaty exemptions, and indirect taxation (eg, value added tax (VAT)).
 However, exemptions apply as regards income and capital gains derived from qualifying participations (the participation exemption).

-A Soparfi is also subject to a 0.5 per cent net wealth tax on its net asset value as of 1 January of each year (0.05 per cent tax rate for net assets exceeding $\notin$ 500 million).
+A Soparfi is also subject to a 0.5 per cent net wealth tax on its net asset value as of 1 January of each year (0.05 per cent tax rate for net assets exceeding €500 million).
 Exemptions apply as regards, inter alia, qualifying participations.
-Soparfis are subject to a minimum net wealth tax ranging from $\notin$ 535 to $\notin$ 32,100 (depending on the size of their balance sheet).
-A Soparfi whose assets comprise at least 90 per cent of financial assets and which has a total balance sheet exceeding $\notin$ 350,000 is subject to a minimum net wealth tax of $\notin$ 4,815.
+Soparfis are subject to a minimum net wealth tax ranging from €535 to €4,815 (depending on the size of their total balance sheet).
+As from 2025 tax year, a Soparfi is subject to a minimum net wealth tax of (1) €535 when its total balance sheet is less than or equal to €350,000; (2) €1,605 when its total balance sheet is greater than €350,000 and less than or equal to €2 million; or (3) €4,815 when its total balance sheet exceeds €2 million.

-Dividend distributions by a Soparfi are generally subject to Luxembourg dividend withholding tax at a rate of 15 per cent, although this rate may often be reduced to zero by the application of Luxembourg double tax treaties or the exemptions provided under Luxembourg tax law (notably, Luxembourg's implementation of the Parent-Subsidiary Directive or the withholding tax exemption available for certain shareholders that are resident in a country with which Luxembourg has a tax treaty in force and are subject to a corporate income tax considered as comparable to the Luxembourg one).
+Dividend distributions by a Soparfi are generally subject to Luxembourg dividend withholding tax at a rate of 15 per cent, although this rate may often be reduced to zero by the application of Luxembourg double tax treaties or the exemptions provided under Luxembourg tax law (notably, Luxembourg's implementation of the Parent-Subsidiary Council Directive 2011/96/EU of 30 November 2011 or the domestic withholding tax exemption available for certain shareholders that are resident in a country with which Luxembourg has a tax treaty in force and are subject to a corporate income tax considered as comparable to the Luxembourg one).

 Liquidation surpluses distributed by a Soparfi to its shareholders are not subject to withholding tax in Luxembourg.
-Capital gains realised by non-resident shareholders (who were not Luxembourg residents for more than 15 years in Luxembourg and then non-residents in Luxembourg for less than five years before the sale of the Luxembourg participation) are taxable only if they have held a significant shareholding (at least 10 per cent) in a Luxembourg company for less than six months.
+Capital gains realised by non-resident shareholders (who were not Luxembourg residents for more than 15 years in Luxembourg and then non-residents in Luxembourg for less than five years before the sale of the Luxembourg participation) are taxable only if they have held a significant shareholding (more than 10 per cent) in a Luxembourg company for less than six months.

-Luxembourg introduced a set of rules implementing Directive 2016/1164/EU (Anti-Tax Avoidance Directive 1 (ATAD 1) and Directive 2017/952/EU (Anti-Tax Avoidance Directive 2 (ATAD 2)).
+Luxembourg introduced a set of rules implementing Council Directive 2016/1164/EU (Anti-Tax Avoidance Directive 1 (ATAD 1) and Council Directive 2017/952/EU (Anti-Tax Avoidance Directive 2 (ATAD 2)).
 ATAD 1 and ATAD 2 target, in principle, taxpayers subject to Luxembourg corporate income tax.
 Alongside exit taxation, the controlled foreign company rules, the general anti-abuse rule and the anti-hybrid rules, these regulations include in particular interest deduction limitation rules, according to which the deduction of a taxpayer's exceeding borrowing cost in a given fiscal year is in principle capped at the higher of: